alexdavcudriz/walmart-challenge/README.md

 Java/Spring app port: 8080
 MongoDB port: 27017

+When the app is up you can access it in the browser through the following url: [http://localhost:4200/](http://localhost:4200/)

 ### Installation

 If you want to launch the apps for the first time, use this command, it's recommended doing it as **super user** in a linux distribution: